aces/Loris/modules/imaging_uploader/test/TestPlan.md

    [Manual Testing]
 7. Check that when accessing the Imaging Uploader page, the 'Browse' tab displays all the uploads done by the logged in user.
    [Manual Testing]
-8. keep the `useSiteProjectPermissions` (Use Site Project Permissions) Configuration to YES and make sure your user HAS the `imaging_uploader_nosessionid` permission (do not use superuser) [Manual Testing]
+8. keep the `useImagingSiteProjectPermissions` (Use Site Project Permissions) Configuration to YES and make sure your user HAS the `imaging_uploader_nosessionid` permission (do not use superuser) [Manual Testing]
 9. Check that the user still has access to uploads decribed in #6 and #7